 On April 6th, CM|Law hosted a full day symposium on “Blockchain Law and Technology”.
 The diverse speaker lists, in addition to CM|Law and other college/law faculty, includes leaders from FINRA, the FBI, IBM, ConsenSys and the Brooklyn Project, Duke Center on Law & Technology and Linux; several law firm experts from Morrison Foerster, BakerHostetler, and Hogan Lovells; and a handful of blockchain consultants and experts from around the world.
-Since I was unable to participate due to scheduling reasons, I thought I’d at least focus this week’s blog on blockchain, explaining it and touching on the impact it will soon have on you, in legal and eDiscovery.

 What is Blockchain?